PFython/log2d/README.md

 It aims to provide the best parts of `logging` (like automatic, rotating backup files) to users who don't want or need to learn every nuance of the module itself and perhaps simply want to wean themselves off `print()` statements and organise their output in a better "2 Dimensional" way (hence the name - `log2d`).

-If you've dipped into the standard `logging` documentation you'd be forgiven for thinking you can only log output according to the prescribed log levels: DEBUG, INFO, WARNING, ERROR, or CRITICAL.
+If you've dipped into the standard `logging` documentation you'd be forgiven for thinking you can only log output according to the prescribed log levels: DEBUG, INFO, WARNING, ERROR, or CRITICAL/FATAL.
 Such an approach is linear or "1 Dimensional" since it's based solely on the *importance* of a message.

 A very common use case however is the need to capture different *types* of message.
 Hence TWO dimensions.